lemons-studios/mission-monkey/README.md

 > When Contributing, please use pull requests instead of comitting directly

 ## 📃 Credits
-- https://github.com/alelievr/HDRP-Custom-Passes for HDRP custom passes scripts
+- See [SPECIALTHANKS](https://github.com/funny-unity-game/Mission-Monkey/blob/realChapter1/SPECIALTHANKS.txt) for more credits